vivekonfire/Css-animations/task1/README.md

 # Task 1

-This task was about creating a animation dropdown
+This task was about creating a animation
+When you click on the screen you will see the effects

 ## Installation